Intern resume...is that even a thing?

 You don't think you'll just walk in and find recruiters waiting for you, right?

-The key to a good internship is a good college student resume or an intern resume.
+The key to a good internship is a good student internship resume or an intern resume.

-The nuances which goes into making a standard resume will extend to the college resume as well, but at a somewhat lesser degree.
-While we'll pick apart the entire intern resume section by section, there are a few things which might benefit you before we proceed.
+The nuances which goes into making a standard resume will extend to the intern resume as well, but at a somewhat lesser degree.
+While we'll pick apart the entire internship resume section by section, there are a few things which might benefit you before we proceed.

-As tempting as it is, you'll be better suited to have a college resume which you customize as per the requirement of the vacancy you are targeting - instead of having a generic resume which you are sending anywhere and everywhere.
+As tempting as it is, you'll be better suited to have an intern resume which you customize as per the requirement of the vacancy you are targeting - instead of having a generic resume which you are sending anywhere and everywhere.

 You only get one shot.